jacobkap/ucrbook/docs/06_shr.md

 #### Homicide circumstance {#circumstance}

-We also have information on the type of the murder, which this data calls the "circumstance".
-This comes as relatively broad categories that leave a lot to be desired in our understanding of what led to the murder.
-Table \@ref(tab:shrCircumstance) shows the number and percent of each circumstance for the first victim of each murder from 1976 to 2018.
+We also have information on the type of the homicide, which this data calls the "circumstance".
+This comes as relatively broad categories that leave a lot to be desired in our understanding of what led to the homicide.
+Table \@ref(tab:shrCircumstance) shows the number and percent of each circumstance for the first victim of each homicide from 1976 to 2018.
 This data has 33 possible circumstances which it groups into four main categories: murders that coincide with committing another crime ("felony type" murders), murders that don't coincide with another crime ("non-felony type" murders), justifiable homicides, and negligent manslaughter.

-The felony type murders are simply ones where another crime occurred during the murder.
+The felony type murders are simply ones where another crime occurred during the homicide.
 While this is called "felony type" it does include other crimes such as theft and gambling (which isn't always a felony) so is a bit of a misnomer.
 The "non-felony type" are murders that happen without another crime.
 This includes gang killings (where, supposedly, only the murder occurred), children killed by babysitters, fights among intoxicated (both of alcohol and drugs) people, and "lover's triangle" killings.
 Justifiable homicides are when a person (civilian or police officer) kill a person who is committing a crime.^[This dataset is one source of information on how many people police kill each year.
 But it is a large undercount compared to other sources such as the Washington Post collection, so is not a very useful source of information on this topic.]
 Negligent manslaughter includes accidental shootings such as when children find and shoot a gun, but excludes deaths from traffic accidents.

 The most common circumstances, accounting for 27.4%, 26.4%, and 12.5%, respectively, are "other arguments", "unknown", and "other non-felony type - not specified".
 Since the data includes "argument over money or property" as one category, the "other arguments" mean that it's an argument for a reason other than over money or property.
 The "other non-felony type" one does not mean that the murder did not occur alongside another crime, but also doesn't fall into the non-felony categories included.
 Robbery is the only remaining circumstance with more than 5% of murders, at 8%.